darshan-hpc/darshan/darshan-util/pydarshan/docs/usage.rst

 	# read metadata, log records and name records
 	report.read_all_generic_records()

+    # Python aggregations are still experimental and have to be activated:
 	# calculate or update aggregate statistics for currently loaded records
+    darshan.enable_experimental()
 	report.summarize()

 	print(report.report)